SciKit-Surgery/scikit-surgerytutorial02/doc/11_Conclusion.rst

 That is all.
 Congratulations.
 You have:

-- Used gitlab to create and manage a software repository.
+- Used GitHub to create and manage a software repository.
-- Used tox and gitlab to test the software and create continuous integration tests.
+- Used tox and GitHub to test the software and create continuous integration tests.
 - Created documentation for the software using docstrings and sphinx.
 - Published the documentation to readthedocs
 - Published the software to PyPi.